 In the strategy evolution of swarm robots, each robot corresponds to a gene which is evolved to adapt to the environment.
 This gene is also the behavioural strategy for the robot which is evolvable.
 Inspired by the expression tree, we proposed the behaviour expression tree as the control structure to express the strategies of the robots in a swarm in the TORCH.
 The behaviour expression tree is a kind of hierarchical and structured expression of robot control using a tree.
-The advantages of the behaviour expression tree include: (1) the behaviour expression tree has a wide range of applications which can be applied to a variety of tasks by adjusting the content of the nodes in the tree; (2) a behaviour expression tree can be encoded through a specific coding method which reduces the communication complexity in the robot evolution; (3) the behaviour expression tree has a clear structure and changes on a larger strategy space so that the swarm behaviour control is more flexible and has better task performance.
+The advantages of the behaviour expression tree include: 1) the behaviour expression tree has a wide range of applications which can be applied to a variety of tasks by adjusting the content of the nodes in the tree; 2) a behaviour expression tree can be encoded through a specific coding method which reduces the communication complexity in the robot evolution; 3) the behaviour expression tree has a clear structure and changes on a larger strategy space.
 An example of the structure of a behaviour expression tree is shown in Fig. 3.